smokeballdev/sdk-docs/docs/sdk/smokeball-client-sdk.firm.firm.acn.md

 ## firm.Firm.acn property

-Australian Company Number of the firm (only applicable for AUS).
+Australian Company Number of the firm.
+Only supported in AUS.

 <b>Signature:</b>